-The Partnership is not obligated to make a minimum required contribution in fiscal year 2016, and currently does not expected to make an optional pension contribution.
+The Company is not obligated to make a minimum required contribution in fiscal year 2018, but expects to make a \$2.0 million optional pension contribution.

 Expected benefit payments over each of the next five years will total approximately \$4.5 million per year.
-Expected benefit payments for the five years thereafter will aggregate approximately \$20.5 million.
+Expected benefit payments for the five years thereafter will aggregate approximately \$19.6 million.